 Sunday, 20 February 2022

-Holding some Guru or some teaching as a yardstick leads to all types of doubts and confusion and unnecessary argument.
-An argument fuels the ego.
-The argument is possible only when one tries to grasp the Non-dualistic truth from the dualistic perspective.
+Holding some Guru or some teaching as a yardstick leads to all types of doubts, confusion, and unnecessary arguments.
+Argument fuels the ego.
+Argument is possible only when one tries to grasp the Non-dualistic truth from the dualistic perspective.

-The seeker of truth has to unlearn what he has learned.
-Without mentally burning the accumulated knowledge accumulated from different sources, it is impossible to acquire Self-knowledge or Brahma Gnana or Atma Gnana.
+The seeker of truth has to unlearn what he has learned from the standpoint of the ego.
+Without mentally burning the accumulated knowledge, accumulated from different sources, it is impossible to acquire Self-knowledge or Brahma Gnana, or Atma Gnana.

-The seeker of truth should not become attached to words as being in perfect conformity with meaning because Truth is not in the letters.
-When a man with his finger-tip points to something, the finger-tip may be mistaken for the thing pointed at; in like manner the ignorant, are unable even to the day of their death to abandon the idea that in the finger-tip of words there is the meaning itself.
-They cannot realize ultimate reality because of their intent clinging to words that were intended to be no more than a pointing finger.
+The seeker of truth should not become attached to words as being in perfect conformity with meaning, because Truth is not in the letters.
+When a man with his fingertips points to something, the fingertips may be mistaken for the thing pointed at; in like manner, the ignorant are unable even to the day of their death to abandon the idea that in the fingertips of words there is the meaning itself.
+They cannot realize the ultimate reality because of their intent clinging to words that were intended to be no more than a pointing finger.

 The words and their discrimination bind one to the duality; meaning stands alone and is a guide to non-dual awareness.
 Meaning is attained by much learning, and much learning is attained by becoming conversant with meaning and not with words; therefore, seekers of truth have to avoid the sticklers for particular words